davan690/jomuller.github.io/_drafts/ten_rules_reproductible_research.md

 # Introduction

 The author of this paper, Geir Kjetil Sandve, is [ assistant-professor of Norwegian](http://www.mn.uio.no/ifi/english/people/aca/geirksa/index.html) in team of biomedical informatics.
-According to his LinkedIn profile, he his skilled in R. I suppose these tens rules could be writen with R in mind althoug he his using others tools in his recent papers.
-Biomedical informatics is quite far from my practice.
+I suppose these tens rules could be writen with R in mind because he cite it in rule 7.
+However, biomedical informatics is quite far from my practice and he seems to use other tools.
 For example, they have dedicated integrated framework allowing reproducibility.

 Two successive main goals for reproducible data analysis are pointed out: